thisiskseniab/personal-site/content/en/home/experience.md

   location = "remote and San Francisco, CA" date_start = "2021-07-01"
   date_end = ""
-  description = "Engineering manager leading a team of four software engineers.
+  description = "Engineering manager leading two teams of eight software engineers.
 Mentoring and supporting the career growth of the team members and collaborating with cross-functional partners on ensuring the execution of planned objectives."

 [[period]]
   title = "Senior Software Engineer"